-See was one of the original series that was released by the Apple TV+ streaming service, and it’s safe to say that with a star-studded cast including Game of Thrones alum Jason Momoa, it has been a hit with viewers.
+See was one of the first series to be released by the Apple TV+ streaming service, and it's safe to say that with a star-studded cast including Game of Thrones alum Jason Momoa, it has been a hit with viewers.

 Set in a world centuries after an apocalyptic event killed most of the human population and left survivors completely blind, See showcases a pre-industrial society with unique elements tailored to humanity's lack of sight, be it strings connected between buildings to aid navigation or warriors that use whip-like weapons to 'see' what's up ahead.

 The first season was full of epic fights, heart-wrenching scenes and a method of prayer that will stick with viewers for quite some time, and Apple has confirmed that it'll be coming back for a second season at some point.

 Here, we round up all the news and rumours about See season 2, including a possible release window, news about the cast and what you should expect from the second series of the hit TV show.

 WARNING: There are See season 1 spoilers in this article, so if you're yet to finish the series, we'd recommend stopping here.